 Civil engineering technicians typically work under the charge of licensed civil engineers.
 These technicians generally help civil engineers by observing progress on a jobsite, collecting data, and completing routine reports to document project activities.
 Because they are not licensed, civil engineering technicians cannot approve designs or supervise the overall project.

 Civil engineering technicians assume varied duties on the job.
 They sometimes estimate construction costs and develop specifications.
 Other times, they prepare drawings or survey land.
 They also may set up and monitor various instruments for traffic studies.
 These technicians' duties often require familiarity with and use of various computer programs to design projects, collect and analyze data, prepare correspondence and reports, and manage file systems.

-Civil engineering technicians hold about 74,000 jobs.
-The industries that employ the most civil engineering technicians are as follows:
+Civil engineering technicians hold about 70,900 jobs.
+The largest employers of civil engineering technicians are as follows:

 Civil engineering technicians work in offices, where they help civil engineers plan and design projects.
-Civil engineering technicians sometimes visit the jobsite where a construction project is taking place, to collect or test materials or observe the project and act as a project inspector.
+Civil engineering technicians also visit jobsites where a construction project is taking place, to collect or test materials or observe the project and act as a project inspector.

 Civil engineering technicians usually work full time.
 When civil engineering technicians work at construction sites, their schedules may be subject to factors that affect construction, such as bad weather.
 In addition, their schedules vary with the length and completion of construction projects.
-Those who work mostly in laboratories to test construction materials have more stable work schedules, but are still subject to schedule variations related to construction.
+Those who work mostly in laboratories to test construction materials have more stable work schedules, but may still experience schedule variations related to construction.